TerraHAB/TerraMICRO/docs/concepts.rst

 `On-board Image Processing`_

-F´ Flight Software Ecosystem
+F' Flight Software Ecosystem
 ----------------------------
-`F´ (F Prime) <https://github.com/nasa/fprime>`_ is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
-F´ also has demos that are meant to be run on a Raspberry Pi.
+`F' (F Prime) <https://github.com/nasa/fprime>`_ is a component-driven framework that enables rapid development and deployment of spaceflight and other embedded software applications.
+F' also has demos that are meant to be run on a Raspberry Pi.

-F´ can be used to create common HAB flight software leveraging existing components.
+F' can be used to create common HAB flight software leveraging existing components.
 The team will create additional components to meet the needs of specific HABs, with the ability to open source for use by other HAB teams.

-- Run HAB FSW with F´ using a one off greedy customization, not going out of the way for code reuse.
+- Run HAB FSW with F' using a one off greedy customization, not going out of the way for code reuse.
-- Design HAB FSW with F´ to be common and for use by other HAB teams as a base.
+- Design HAB FSW with F' to be common and for use by other HAB teams as a base.
-- Design hardware payloads with accompanying F´ components to be common for use by teams that want a plug and play HAB payload.
+- Design hardware payloads with accompanying F' components to be common for use by teams that want a plug and play HAB payload.

 **Pairs with:**